-The Next Generation Scholar 2.0 VDH and VAH heat pumps and air conditioners from Marvair are modular HVAC systems designed to provide heating, cooling, and outside fresh air for school classrooms.
+The Next Generation Scholar QR VDH and VAH heat pumps and air conditioners from Marvair are modular HVAC systems designed to provide heating, cooling, and outside fresh air for school classrooms.
 The units are installed in the classroom against an exterior wall.
 The vertical configuration minimizes the floor space occupied by the HVAC unit.
 This unique design makes it ideal for both new schools and for renovation of existing classrooms.

-A full range of ventilation options - from the GreenCube® ERV, to a mechanical damper - are offered to meet any climate or budget.
+A full range of ventilation options are offered to meet any climate or budget.
 A wide selection of architectural louvers provides the designer with unlimited styles and configurations to compliment the exterior of the school.
 (For a complete description of the architectural louvers, please refer to the Marvair brochure entitled, "Architectural Extruded Aluminum Louvers".)
 Marvair offers a full range of thermostats to meet virtually every requirement.
 The unit can be controlled by a wall mounted thermostat, an internal thermostat or interfaced with a energy management system.

-Scholar 2.0 heat pumps and air conditioners are available in cooling capacities from 2 to 5 tons with a 2-stage compressor (cooling only) as standard.
+Scholar QR heat pumps and air conditioners are available in cooling capacities from 2.5 to 4 tons with a 2-stage compressor (cooling only) as standard.
 Electric resistance or hot water is available as primary heat on the air conditioners and as second stage heat on the heat pump.
 All sizes are available for operation on 208/230 V. 1Ø or 3Ø and 460 V. electrical supply.
 All models conform to UL/CSA standard 60335-1 and 60335-2-40 and CAN/CSA C22.2, No. 236-11 Ed.4 and listed by ETL.